superfaceai/passport-twitter-oauth2/README.md

 [Passport](http://passportjs.org/) strategy for authenticating with Twitter using [OAuth 2.0](https://developer.twitter.com/en/docs/authentication/oauth-2-0).

-This module lets you authenticate using Twitter in your Node.js applications.docs: Replace Discord with GH Discussions By plugging into Passport, Twitter authentication can be integrated into any application or framework that supports [Connect](http://www.senchalabs.org/connect/)-style middleware, including [Express](http://expressjs.com/).
+This module lets you authenticate using Twitter in your Node.js applications.
+By plugging into Passport, Twitter authentication can be integrated into any application or framework that supports [Connect](http://www.senchalabs.org/connect/)-style middleware, including [Express](http://expressjs.com/).